 This may also make it easier for your heirs to collect any retirements savings should you pass away prematurely.

-Once you have completed the previous three strategies, it’s time to draft a will.
+Once you have completed the previous three strategies, it’s time to draft a will using a simple guide.
 By having all of your tangible and non-tangible possessions, debts, and accounts listed out, you’ll be sure not to miss anything major when it comes to distributing your assets.

 Your will may also mention things like your designated Power of Attorney or Healthcare Proxy should you become incapacitated.
 If so, make sure you have the official paperwork that goes along with these to avoid any legality issues.